dominiksalvet/gitpack/readme.md

 ## Usage

 If GitPack is run with root permissions (e.g., using `sudo`), it will use global access and perform global installations.
-Otherwise, a local approach will be used.
+Otherwise, a local approach for the current user will be used.

 Install/update to the **latest version**: